brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * You CAN use CloudHSM with SSH for EC2 because you can EXPORT CloudHSM keys.
 * __EC2 Dedicated Instances__: run in a VPC on hardware that's dedicated to a single customer.
 Dedicated instances may still share hardware with other non-dedicated instances from the same AWS account.
 * __EC2 Dedicated Hosts__: same as above AND provides additional visibility and control over how instances are placed on a physical server + consistent deployment to same physical server each time + enables you to use existing server-bound licenses (e.g VMWare, Oracle which may require dedicated hosts) + allows you to address corporate and regulatory compliance.

+AWS EC2 Hypervisor: is software, firmware, hardware that creates and runs virtual machines.
+* __Hypervisor access by AWS employees__: Admins require MFA, access is logged/audited, administration hosts are specifically designed/built/configured/hardened to protect the management plane.
+Access is revoked upon no more business need for employee.
+* __Memory scrubbing__:
+	* EBS volumes are NOT scrubbed immediately after being deleted, only PRIOR TO BEING RE-USED.
+	* Host (EC2) memory that is allocated is scrubbed/zeroed by the Hypervisor as soon as it is UNALLOCATED from the guest.
+	* Host memory is not returned to the pool of free memory until scrubbing is complete.

 * __AWS EC2 Hypervisor__: is software, firmware, hardware that creates and runs virtual machines.
 EC2 AMIs run on 2 types of virtualisation:
 	* __Hardware Virtual Machine (HVM)__: VM guests are fully virtualised - they are not aware that they're sharing processing time with other VMs.
 	* __Paravirtual (PV)__: (MORE LIGHTWEIGHT / QUICKER) VM guests relies on hypervisor to provide support for operations that normally require privileged access = guest OS has no elevated CPU access.